NeuroDivers/vehicle-dealership/AUTHENTICATION_UPGRADE_COMPLETE.md

 ---

-## Backward Compatibility
+## Security Implementation

-The system maintains backward compatibility:
+**100% Cookie-Based Authentication:**
-- ✅ Still returns `token` in login response
+- ✅ Token stored ONLY in HttpOnly cookie (never in localStorage)
+- ✅ Token never exposed to JavaScript
-- ✅ Still stores token in localStorage
+- ✅ Only user info (name, role) stored in localStorage for UI display
-- ✅ Verify endpoint accepts both cookie AND Authorization header
+- ✅ Verify endpoint reads from cookie automatically
-- ✅ Existing integrations continue to work
+- ✅ Maximum security achieved

+**What's in localStorage:**
+- ✅ `user` - User info for UI display (name, email, role) - NOT sensitive
+- ❌ `auth_token` - REMOVED - Token is HttpOnly cookie only

 ---